 Am I Eligible?

 To apply for any OSAP assistance, you have to be attending Centennial College full or part-time in an approved program of study, and be considered a resident of Ontario.
 In addition, each plan also has its own particular requirements and qualifications.
 When you visit the Student Financial Aid office, we'll match you with the plans that meet your needs.
 You should apply for financial aid early (before June 1) to make sure funds are available when you start classes.
-For more information about Tuition, see Tuition Information.
+For more information about Tuition, see Tuition and Fees.

 Steps to apply for OSAP